s3qn/simplepywebcrawler/README.md

 # simplepywebcrawler
-This is a simple web crawler for me to improve my python skills on
+This is a simple web crawler for me to improve my python skills on\n
 Author: bustdownrarri

 ## Requirements